 The State Department's annual human rights report says political and oligarchical pressures, as well as lawsuits, remain a constant threat to media freedom in...

-Moldovan Parliament approved the National Concept on Media Development on 14 June.
+Moldovan Parliament Adopts the National Concept on Media Development

 Regardless of the unclear grounds for its operation and millions of dinars which the state paid for its closing, institutions and public companies conclude...